SebastienHennebert/SH_P5__optimiser_la_gestion_des_donnees_d_un_caviste/README.md

 Project executed with Python via a Jupyter Notebook

-Context: A prestigious wine merchant, whose ERP is not yet connected to its online sales platform, aims to study its sales.
+Context: A prestigious wine merchant, whose ERP is not yet connected to its online sales platform, aims to optimize data management.

 Objective: Match an ERP export containing product references, their selling prices, and stock levels with an export from a CMS tool containing information about products sold online.
 Calculate the total revenue and revenue per product.
 Examine the prices of each product and detect anomalies.